kareemNass2357/WeeklyPlanner/README.md

 # Weekly Planner
  Habit tracker &amp; weekly planner: Easy, online, cross-platform , doesn't require installation.

+Build a plan for you week in a moment, track your tasks on pc or mobile, follow your habbits and achivments over time.
-Can be used on any excel including mobile & online , to use all features use the excel on the desktop version
+Can be used on any excel including mobile & online , to use all features use the excel on the desktop version.
 ![ad](https://github.com/kareemNass2357/WeeklyPlanner/blob/main/Instructions/ad.jpg?raw=true)

 ![modes](https://github.com/kareemNass2357/WeeklyPlanner/blob/main/Instructions/Modes.gif?raw=true)